jwalareddy/cs5293sp20-project3/README.md

 The next step is  training the classification model.
 In this the KNeighborsClassifier is used to create the model.
 It is fit using the X_train and Y_train data.
   - The neigh.predict() function takes the X_test as input.
   - The KNN Classifier gave an accuracy of 75% approximately.
+  The Naive Bayes gives 74.6% accuracy as well.
 I tried giving the user input to enter the number of closest recipes that he would want to find :
 ~~~
  user_input = input("Enter n where n is the number of closest recipes that you would want to find")